JuliaK-97/Furniture-Catalogue-SPA/README.md

 Development follows a Scrum model:
 - Sprint 1: UI and form
 - Sprint 2: Backend and image upload
-- Sprint 3: Docker, testing, and logging
+- Sprint 3: Docker, testing, and documentation
+Jira was used for:
+- product backlog
+- sprint backlog
-- Daily logs and retrospectives in `/docs/scrum-log.md`
+- progress and workflow tracking

 ---